 Defining custom keys in the sequence database description block for use in the sequence entries section

 Most of the keys found in each of the individual sequence entries (described below in 3.3.3) are defined in the CV.
 However, it is possible to define custom keys that MAY be used within custom pipelines.
+The following rules SHOULD be applied:

+Do not create a custom key for a concept that is already in the CV.
+Check the CV carefully before creating a custom key

-It is recommended that, for PEFF files that will be exported publicly or for any generally reusable keys, any new keys be proposed to the PSI for inclusion in the CV.
-However, whenever a key that is not is the CV is used, it MUST be defined in the file header block like this:
+For a PEFF file that will be exported publicly, concepts not already found in the PSI-MS CV should be proposed to psidev-ms-dev@lists.sourceforge.net for inclusion in the CV so that others who need to reference the same concepts may do so using the same term.

+However, for internal use, a new key MAY be defined in the file header block:

 # SpecificKey=KeyName:”KEYDEFINITION”:VALUEREGEXP